 Every IT Pro Should Start with AWS Cloud Practitioner

-If you work in IT, you need a fundamental understanding of cloud concepts — even if you don’t participate in implementations.
+If you work in IT, you need a fundamental understanding of cloud concepts — even if you don't participate in implementations.
 Because you have to start somewhere, AWS is a great choice in terms of marketability.
 AWS revenue grew by 41% in the first quarter of 2019.
-That beats the 25% revenue growth for the Google Cloud Platform and ties reported growth rates for Microsoft’s commercial cloud business that includes Azure.
+That beats the 25% revenue growth for the Google Cloud Platform and ties reported growth rates for Microsoft's commercial cloud business that includes Azure.
+It is no wonder why AWS training courses are so popular right now.

 AWS Cloud Practitioner is at the first level of AWS certifications and is the sole credential at the company's Foundational level.
 It's a natural starting point for IT professionals who want a better handle on cloud-computing tools, including SaaS, IaaS and PaaS.